codybloemhard/generalized-titles/README.md

 It’s A Most Unusual Day
 Lazy Afternoon
 Wintersong
-A Cool Shade Of Blue
 A Foggy Day (In London Town)
-Blue Friday
-Blue Soul
 Memphis In June
 Mission To Moscow
 Mr. Lucky